ussserrr/stm32pio/examples/cli/README.md

    ```shell script
    $ stm32pio new -d path/to/project/ -b nucleo_f031k6 --start-editor=code --with-build
    ```
-   to trigger the code generation, compile the project and start the VSCode editor with the folder opened (last 2 options are given as an example and they are not required).
-Make sure you have all the tools in PATH (`java` (or set its path in `stm32pio.ini`), `platformio`, `python`, editor).
+   to trigger the code generation, compile the project and start the VSCode editor with the folder opened (last 2 options are given as an example and not required).
+Make sure you have all the tools in PATH (`java`, `platformio`, `python`, editor) (or set them in `stm32pio.ini`).
 You can use a slightly shorter syntax if you are already located in the project directory:
    ```shell script
    path/to/project/ $   stm32pio new -b nucleo_f031k6
    ```